-KZ Sachsenhausen had an outstanding position because it was also the administration center of all of the concentration camps.
+KZ Sachsenhausen had an important position in the Third Reich because it was also the administrative center for all of the concentration camps.
 KZ Sachsenhausen-Oranienburg was intended to set a standard for other concentration camps, in its design and also in the treatment of prisoners.
 This day trip is part of the 9-DAY HISTORY RAIL TOUR: “FASCINATION AND TERROR” – RISE AND FALL OF THE THIRD REICH.

 The Memorial Site can easily be visited from Berlin by taking the regional train “RE 5” (towards “Stralsund” or “Rostock”) to Oranienburg Station.
 The fare is covered by the “Berlin Welcome Card ABC” and the train takes about 25 minutes.